PMAT Board Members

 A Graduate of the Australian Institute of Company Directors, Jennie has significant governance experience from holding roles on diverse Boards since 2006.

-Jennie is currently Chair of the Tasmanian Land Conservancy, Secretary of East Coast Alliance Inc. and a member of the University of Tasmania Animal Ethics Committee.
+Jennie is a former Chair of the Tasmanian Land Conservancy.
+She is currently Chair of the Macquarie Island Conservation Foundation Grants Sub-committee, Secretary of Alliance member group East Coast Alliance Inc., and sits on the University of Tasmania Animal Ethics Committee.

-John is Secretary and Treasurer of the Blackmans Bay Community Association Inc. He has a strong interest in state government planning policies and their potential impact on the lives of Tasmanians.
-A Graduate of the Australian Institute of Company Directors, John was elected to the PMAT Board in September 2020.
+John is a past Secretary and Treasurer of the Blackmans Bay Community Association Inc. He has a strong interest in state government planning policies and their potential impact on the health and wellbeing of Tasmanians.
+A previous Graduate of the Australian Institute of Company Directors, John was elected to the PMAT Board in September 2020.

 John’s professional life was grounded in agriculture – as an agronomist, farm adviser, business and economic consultant, and assessor of compliance with the Tasmanian State Policy on the Protection of Agricultural Land.
 A former Advisory Board member of the Tasmanian Institute of Agriculture, John also held the roles of Director and Board member of the private agricultural consulting firms Davey & Maynard and Macquarie Franklin, and of Houstons Farm, Tasmania’s largest salad vegetable producer.

-John has extensive experience relevant to PMAT, including working with land owners, developers, Councils and surveying firms on DAs (development applications) and other planning issues relating to the use and development of agricultural land.
+John has extensive experience relevant to PMAT, including working with land owners, developers, Councils and surveying firms on development applications and other planning issues relating to the use and development of agricultural land.

 PMAT Team